Leofric99/archivist/README.md

 - Confirm the file and specify the folder containing the images to update.
 - The script will attempt to update EXIF, IPTC, and XMP metadata for matching files.

 > **Note:** For full metadata support, ensure all system dependencies are installed as described above.
+> The mapping of EXIF tags to their internal names is handled in `run/config.py` and does not require alteration.